alimanfoo/anhima/DEVELOP.md

-`anhima` - Instructions for developers
+`anhima` - Information for developers
 ======================================

 Setting up the development environment